 None of the above strategies are easy, nor are they for the short term.
 These are ones you want to keep for life.
 Indeed, if you are able to adopt and follow all the above 7 strategies, you will become a superhuman being or at least one with superlative traits and success in life.

-The catch is that there are not a lot of people who don’t know about these strategies, it’s just having the consistency and discipline to follow them for life that is challenging.
+The catch is that there are not a lot of people who don’t know about these life changing strategies, it’s just having the consistency and discipline to follow them for life that is challenging.
 And we tend to get swayed by flashy ideas and options as well as those that are expensive, hoping that they give returns commensurate with their price tag.
 In contrast, all of the above can be followed with near zero monetary investment and all your life.